 The tenant has the right to occupy the property on the start date stated within the lease agreement unless otherwise stated.
-Once the tenant has begun to occupy the property, the owner loses their right to enter it without proper notice (see Landlord-Tenant Laws below).
+Once the tenant has begun to occupy the property, the owner loses their right to enter it without proper notice.

 - One months rent – Landlords are allowed to ask for a security deposit equal to 1 (one) month’s rent;

 - Interest bearing account – Security deposits must be kept in a separate interest-bearing account;